 - Shinryaku!
 Ika Musume;

 Moe is not just tied to anime and dramas, they can be found in games, novels, books, dramas and in real life.
-Feel free to research about each one and comment on a character you consider moe.
+Feel free to research each one and comment on a character you think of. moe.

-To finish the article we will leave a list with the most moe moe characters of all time, chosen through internet polls.
+To end the article we will leave a list with the most moe moe of all time, chosen through internet voting.

 - Mami Tomoe – Madoka Magica;